A Complete 5-Day Kyoto Itinerary

 If you are looking for an ethical animal tourism option, Monkey Park Iwatayama is a great option.
 However, there are some things you should know before visiting…

-In order to get to Monkey Park Iwatayama, you’ll have to be able to complete a brief 20-minute mountain hike.
+To get to Monkey Park Iwatayama, you’ll have to be able to complete a brief 20-minute mountain hike.
 This hike can be a little steep at times so make sure you bring water and comfortable shoes.
 If you do get tired there are many benches or resting areas along the trail.

-Once you reach the top you’ll see a number of wild monkeys.
+Once you reach the top you’ll see several wild monkeys.
 Keep in mind that this is their home, and you are a guest.
 You are not allowed to touch or pet the monkeys for their safety and yours.
 While the primary reason to visit Monkey Park Iwatayama is to see the Japanese Macaques, this isn’t just a park to view monkeys.
 It also has the most amazing skyline view of Kyoto, so even just for that, it would be a good place to visit.

 Location: Japan, 〒616-0004 Kyoto, Nishikyo Ward, Arashiyama Nakaoshitacho, 6 1 // MAP